Nature-based solutions

 Netherlands

-In 2023, Amazon announced a €1.5 million grant to a consortium of partners headed by North Sea Farmers to fund the world's first commercial-scale seaweed farm located between offshore wind turbines.
+In 2023, we announced a €1.5 million grant to a consortium of partners headed by North Sea Farmers to fund the world's first commercial-scale seaweed farm located between offshore wind turbines.
 Seaweed has the potential to help address climate change by absorbing Co2 as it grows, and could enhance biodiversity.
 The project, North Sea Farm 1, will be located in a wind farm off the coast of the Netherlands, and is designed to test and improve methods of seaweed farming while researching the potential of seaweed to sequester carbon.

 Read more on Amazon News , opens in a new tab